Join Us On Our Marine Internship!

 Learn to identify the invasive red lionfish, survey signs of bleaching and disease in the numerous species of coral and navigate your way between diverse biomes whilst living on a remote palm dotted island, washed by the turquoise shimmering waters of the Caribbean Sea, which are full of charismatic species such as sting rays, moray eels and countless species of fish.

 By participating in our research surveys, collecting important data on the health of coral reefs, other marine ecosystems and lionfish, you will contribute to our annual research reports and Belize’s adaptive conservation management plans.
 These help to inform fisheries ministries and global organisations such as NOAA on how marine reserves are performing and fill gaps on essential reef data.

 Details & Costs

-The 11-day program includes a dorm-style accommodation, three meals a day, drinking water, wifi, private transfer to and from the island from Philip Goldson International Airport (BZE) in Belize City, welcome cocktail, TCMS T-shirt, snorkel excursions on the boat, night snorkels, all snorkel gear and lectures and research equipment.
+The 11-day program includes a dorm-style accommodation, three meals a day, drinking water, wifi, transfer to and from the island from Dangriga, welcome cocktail, TCMS T-shirt, snorkel excursions on the boat, night snorkels, all snorkel gear and lectures and research equipment.
+Cost from $1400USD.

 What is included in the cost?

 • Food – 3 meals a day provided by Windward Lodge

 • Accommodation – bunk house style accommodation in single sex dorms